0xAhmd/Muslim-Shield/README.md

 - Flutter SDK installed
 - A physical (non-rooted/non-jailbroken) device connected
 - Location permissions for prayer times and masjid finder
-- Notification permissions for Islamic reminders
+- Notification permissions for adhan calls and Islamic reminders
-- Internet connection for radio streaming and masjid data
+- Internet connection for radio streaming, hadith data, and masjid information
+- Storage permissions for bookmarks and prayer tracking data

 ---